ali-itascake/solar-system/README.md

 ---
 ## Requirements

-For development, you will only need Node.js and NPM installed in your environement.
+For development, you willd only need Node.js and NPM installed in your environement.

 ### Node
 - #### Node installation on Windows